Loading...

 Accessed 2026-03-16

 Florida requires licensing for commercial process servers.
-Certified process servers, sheriffs, or persons specially appointed by the court.
+Certified process servers, sheriffs/deputies, or persons specially appointed by court order.
 A $5,000 surety bond is required.
 Requirements are managed through the Florida Department of Agriculture and Consumer Services (FDACS).

 Requirements vary by state and county.
 Always verify current requirements with your state or county authority.